mark8m/course-docs/docs/course-outline.md

 Any typographical errors in this Course Outline are subject to change and will be announced in class.
 The date of the final examination is set by the Registrar and takes precedence over the final examination date reported in this syllabus.

 **Copyright**:

-Dr. Hazel Campbell, Department of Computing Science, Faculty of Science, University of Alberta (2023).
+* Dr. Hazel Campbell, Department of Computing Science, Faculty of Science, University of Alberta (2023).
-Dr. Mark Polak, Department of Computing Science, Faculty of Science, University of Alberta (2023).
+* Dr. Mark Polak, Department of Computing Science, Faculty of Science, University of Alberta (2023).
-Dr. Ildar Akhmetov, Department of Computing Science, Faculty of Science, University of Alberta (2023).
+* Dr. Ildar Akhmetov, Department of Computing Science, Faculty of Science, University of Alberta (2023).

 ### Update History

 2023-08-31 - Draft
 2023-09-01 - Draft
+2023-09-05 - Exam collaboration policy, add meeting dates and times.